 We're working to protect people who may be vulnerable because of their age, an illness, mental incapacity or a disability.
-If you are worried about the safety of an adult please Call Derbyshire telephone 01629 533190 or visit Safer Derbyshire.
+If you are worried about the safety of an adult please Call Derbyshire tel: 01629 533190 or visit the Derbyshire Safeguarding Adults website.

 What if I disagree?